MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 ### Remarks

-With the return value of `cbegin`, the elements in the range cannot be modified.
+With the return value of `cbegin`, the elements in the range can't be modified.

 You can use this member function in place of the `begin()` member function to guarantee that the return value is `const_iterator`.
 Typically, it's used in conjunction with the [auto](../cpp/auto-cpp.md) type deduction keyword, as shown in the following example.
 In the example, consider `Container` to be a modifiable (non- **`const`**) container of any kind that supports `begin()` and `cbegin()`.